-No internet connection on the VPU system:
+• No internet connection on the embedded computing platforms:

-The VPU system is not connected to the internet by default.
+The ECPs are not connected to the internet by default.
 If you require an internet connection, you may switch from static to DHCP network setting to obtain connection via an external router.
 To do so modify the following line in